-Rebecca Thurmond Trussell, 500 E-RYT
+Rebecca Trussell, E-RYT 500, YACEP, Owner/Senior Instructor

 After numerous trips to Asia to study yoga and meditation, Taylor received his first 200-hour teacher training from Himalaya Valley Yoga in India and then taught in Goa, India.
 After returning to the U.S., Taylor began studying with Noah Mazé, earning his second 200-hour certification in 2015, and his 300-hour certification in 2016.
 He has also been accepted into Noah’s emissary program.
-Taylor holds a Ph.D. in philosophy and is currently earning a M.S. in somatic psychology where his work focuses on the psychotherapeutic benefits of yoga.
+Taylor holds a Ph.D. in philosophy and an M.S. in somatic psychology where his work focuses on the psychotherapeutic benefits of yoga.
 Taylor’s classes combine a challenging physical practice with alignment principles to foster a deeper awareness and greater focus.

-Erica Rascon, 500-RYT
+Erica Rascon, RYT 500